ABOUT THIS SITE

 Share This Site

 Related Nursing Programs

-Welcome to Your Information Source for Paramedic to RN Degree Programs
+Information Source for Paramedic to RN Degree Programs

 The College Network -- Paramedics can earn RN licensure in as little as 18 months through this AS in nursing program (paramedic to RN) from The College Network.
 No campus attendance is required, and the program is structured to accommodate the busy schedules of EMT and fire service professionals.
 The College Network also offers an EMT to BS in EMS Management degree for emergency medical technicians looking to advance their careers into emergency medical services management.

-Guide to Paramedic to RN Degree Programs
+Commonly Asked Questions about Paramedic to RN Degree Programs

 - Paramedic to RN Bridge Programs